Peaks are preserved under run-sorting: Run-sorted permutations and descent sets

 \begin{lemma} We have that the $R_n(t)$ satisfy the recurrence

 with initial conditions $R_1(t)=R_2(t)=t$. \end{lemma} \begin{proof} By \eqref{eq:fnkRec}, we have that

 This is now recognized as \eqref{diff-recurrence}. \end{proof}

 Our goal is now to use \eqref{diff-recurrence} to show that all $R_n(t)$ are real-rooted.
-We shall in fact prove a much stronger property, namely that $R_{n+1}(t)$ and $R_n(t)$ \emph{interlace} for all $n\geq 1$.
+We shall in fact prove a much stronger property, namely that $R_{n-1}(t)$ \emph{interlaces} $R_{n}(t)$ for all $n\geq 1$.
 Let $f$ and $g$ be polynomials with real, non-positive roots $f_{i}$ and $g_{i}$, respectively.
-We say that $f$ \defin{interlaces} $g$, and we write $\mdefin{f \preceq g}$ if
+We say that $f$ \defin{interlaces} $g$, and we write $\defin{f \preceq g}$ if